-When you enter to the manual calibration mode, the calibration points from the Auto Calibration will be shown.
-Change value then Press Enter if any of the 2 points needs to be changed.
-Press enter to the reading points and Calibrate icon will appear.
+When you enter the manual calibration mode, the calibration points from the Auto Calibration will be shown.
+Change values then Press to confirm.

 Calibrate

 Press the Calibrate Icon.
 Calibration will be confirmed "Calibration OK!".

 If calibration was not successful, an error message will occur.
 Common problems are either level in tank was not changed or the 2nd level value in % was entered identical to 1st point.